Skip to main content

 My research into transcultural memory studies informs my teaching philosophy, which emphasises translation as a form of migration and a way of constructing dialogue with the past in post-colonial perspective.
 This involves engagement with contrapuntal reading, postcolonial theory, and decolonial thinking, while seeking to balance domestication and foreignisation in translation.

-I teach across Modern Languages & Cultures and Comparative Literature, and I am the theme lead for 'Language and Culture' for the Liberal Arts programme.
+I am currently on research sabbatical but otherwise teach across Modern Languages & Cultures and Comparative Literature, while serving as theme lead for 'Language and Culture' for the Liberal Arts programme.
 I became a Fellow of the Higher Education Academy in 2022.

 SML6052/COM6052 Afropean Identities: Convenor